giuseppe99barchetta/SuggestArr/README.md

 export JELLYSEER_API_URL=http://your_jellyseer_url
 export JELLYSEER_TOKEN=your_jellyseer_token
 export CRON_TIMES="0 0 * * *"  # Optional, your preferred cron schedule
+export JELLYSEER_USER=1 # Optional, your preferred user to make request to Jellyseer
 ```

 Or create an .env file inside the project.